 As previously mentioned, it is quite an important element, to be able to properly control your central heating system will help regulate temperatures in the property in terms of a reduction to the amount you use.
 Programmable thermostats are great for keeping your home at a near-average temperature.
 You’ll program in two temperatures, one that will trigger the thermostat to turn on (usually between 16 C-18 C) and one that will trigger the thermostat to turn off (usually 21 C – 23 C).
 These save money on heating by making sure your home never gets too cold, and the heater won’t have to work so hard to heat your home.
 Because it’s programmable, you don’t need to be in to make sure that the temperature stays constant.

 In this article, we have established some of the most important elements in saving money on your central heating bill.
 However, there are definitely other measures you could take to prevent extra charges during the winter months.
 One of the extra measures you’re able to take is the servicing of your boiler.

 A boiler service can help you identify any fault with your boiler that wouldn’t be visible until further inspection.
 This also allows you to catch major faults before they become a risk to your health or your pocket.
-Here at 247 Home Rescue we offer boiler cover that is inclusive of an annual boiler service which means every year, we will make sure your boiler is serviced.
-Click here to get your boiler covered or here to book a one-off boiler service.
+Here at 247 Home Rescue we offer boiler plan that is inclusive of an annual boiler service which means every year, we will make sure your boiler is serviced.
+Click here to get a boiler plan or here to book a one-off boiler service.